 After surgery, you will be very sore and it will be hard for you to lift items.
 I remember trying to lift my 30 oz Yeti and I was unable to because it was too heavy.
 Fortunately for me, my sweet friend gave me a much smaller tumbler as a gift that also reminded me to stay Anchored in HOPE.
 I continually drank water with lemon throughout the day and my arm was not sore when lifting a much smaller cup.

-One post surgery must-have that I definitely recommend is a set of walkie talkies.
+One post surgery must-have that I definitely recommend is a walkie talkie.
 They definitely came in handy between the caregiver and me.
 It was much easier to use than a cell phone and required a lot less effort.
 I carried the walkie talkie with me throughout the house.
 Having it near my bedside when I was napping or sleeping made me feel comfortable that I was always able to contact my caregiver if I needed anything.